-Simulated Mechanisms: We consider four exchange mechanisms to contrast with the noexchange regime: (1) Paired-kidney-exchange mechanism, (2) TTC mechanism, (3) paired and indirect exchange mechanism, and (4) TTCC mechanism with the efficient and strategy-proof chain selection rule e.
-In our simulations, we randomly simulate a sample of n donor-patient pairs using the population characteristics explained above.
-Then, we determine the preferences of patients over kidneys in the sample: For each patient $t_i$ , we first check whether a donor $k_j$ is ABO-compatible.
-If $k_j$ is ABO-compatible, then we check whether there is a positive crossmatch between $t_i$ and $k_j$ .
+We consider four exchange mechanisms to contrast with the no-exchange regime: (1) paired-kidney-exchange mechanism, (2) TTC mechanism, (3) paired and indirect exchange mechanism, and (4) TTCC mechanism with the efficient and strategy-proof chain selection rule e.
+In our simulations we randomly simulate a sample of n donor-patient pairs using the population characteristics explained above.
+Then, we determine the preferences of patients over kidneys in the sample: for each patient $t_i$ , we first check whether a donor $k_i$ is ABO-compatible.
+If $k_i$ is ABO-compatible, then we check whether there is a positive crossmatch between $t_i$ and $k_j$ .
 If they test negative for crossmatch, then $k_j$ is in the compatible donor set $K_i$ of patient $t_i$ .
 After finding the set of compatible kidneys for each patient, we obtain a preference ordering on this set, using the utility functions described above.
-We construct 4 sets of preferences for each patient using the rational or cautious preference construction and assuming that 0% or 40% of patients with incompatible donors consider the waitlist option acceptable.
+We construct four sets of preferences for each patient using the rational or cautious preference construction and assuming that 0 percent or 40 percent of patients with incompatible donors consider the wait-list option acceptable.
 We simulate each of the five mechanisms under these four preference scenarios.
 We use a Monte-Carlo simulation size of 100 trials for three different population sizes of 30, 100, and 300 pairs.